project-gemmi/gemmi/docs/symmetry.rst

   >>> asu.condition_str()
   'k>=0 and (l>0 or (l=0 and h>=0))'

-The condition returned from ``condition_str()`` refers to standard settings of the space group, so it is the same for P 1 2 1 and P 1 1 2.
+The condition returned from ``condition_str()`` refers to the standard settings of the space group, so it is the same for P 1 2 1 and P 1 1 2.
-But other functions take settings into account.
+Other functions depend on the settings used.

-These function can check if a reflection is in the ASU:
+One can check if a reflection is in the ASU:

 .. doctest::